linkerd/linkerd/linkerd/docs/interpreter.md

 root | `/default` | A single-element Finagle path representing the Namerd namespace. retry | see [Namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to Namerd. tls | no tls | Requests to Namerd will be made using TLS if this parameter is provided.
-It must be a [client TLS](#client-tls) object.
+It must be a [client TLS](#client-tls) object. failureThreshold | no failureThreshold | Sets the [failure threshold](#failure-threshold) used by Linkerd's threshold failure detector to gauge a Namerd instance's health

 ## File-System